jackgarry4/pdf-harvesting-app/README.md

 ![image](https://github.com/jackgarry4/pdf-harvesting-app/assets/86797096/feebc09e-9d60-4d51-ace9-14ae1ef4e845) \
 *Example of Companies Sheet*

 The asset and plan participant values can be manually added to all of these companies.
-If the a row in "Companies" is deleted, each of the "PDFs" entries with matching company fields have a null value for company and will not be saved in the next step of the program.
-There should
+If the a row in Companies sheet is deleted, each of the PDF sheet entries with matching company fields have a null value for company and will not be saved in the next step of the program.
+There should not be any reason to make adjustments to the PDF sheet.

+Once all of the unnecessary companies that do not meet asset and plan participant criteria are deleted from the Companies sheet, the remaining companies' PDFs can be saved.
+This updated file will serve as the input file for saving the pdfs.
+The address of this file should be inputted in the second text box entitled "Enter PDF File location" and the "Save PDF" button can be pressed.
+The application will save the PDFs in folders organized by Company into the same directory as the inputted "PDF File Location" file.
+The application will also update the inputted "PDF File Location" file to have hotlinks pointed to each PDF and pointed to each Company folder.
+This can now serve as an index for quick file access.